anferico/clickbait-commit-messages/README.md

         -H "Content-Type: application/json" \
         -H "Authorization: Bearer ${API_TOKEN}"
     ```
-    If you receive an error message like the one showed above, then it means you can't use that model on your current API tier.
-Otherwise, you're good to go 👍
+    If you don't receive any error message, that means you're good to go 👍

 ### For the Groq provider
 1. The API server returns empty responses sometimes, in which case the commit messages are left unchanged.
 I'm not sure why this happens, but it might be due to the high volume of requests sent to the Groq API.
 For this reason, if you're looking for a more reliable provider, go for Hugging Face